-Answers from Roger W. Harms, M.D.
+Answers from Yvonne Butler Tobah, M.D.

-While some research has suggested a link between the use of birth control pills near conception and an increased risk of low birth weight, preterm delivery or congenital urinary tract abnormalities, these concerns generally haven't been observed in clinical experience.
+While some research has suggested a link between the use of birth control pills near conception and an increased risk of low birth weight, preterm birth or congenital urinary tract abnormalities, these concerns generally haven't been observed in clinical experience.

-As a precaution, if you suspect you're pregnant take a home pregnancy test.
+As a precaution, if you suspect you're pregnant, take a home pregnancy test.
 If the home pregnancy test is positive, stop taking the pill.
 If taking a home pregnancy test isn't possible, stop taking the birth control pill until the pregnancy is confirmed or ruled out.
 In the meantime, use another method of birth control — such as condoms.

 - Kaunitz AM.
-Progestin-only pills (POPs) for contraception. http://www.uptodate.com/home.
-Accessed April 24, 2014.
+Progestin-only pills (POPs) for contraception. https://www.uptodate.com/home.
+Accessed May 17, 2017.